-The MELAB is no longer being offered by Michigan Language Assessment.
-This page is available for reference.
+This page is for reference only.
+The MELAB is no longer offered by Michigan Language Assessment.

 The Michigan English Language Assessment Battery (MELAB) evaluates advanced-level English language competence of adult nonnative speakers of English.
 The MELAB is intended for

 - Students applying to United States, Canadian, British, and other educational institutions where the language of instruction is English

 - Professionals who need English for work or training purposes

 - Anyone interested in obtaining a general assessment of their English language proficiency for educational or employment opportunities